alexf13e/clmanager/readme.md

 # CL Manager
-CLManager aims to be an easy to use, single* header file for using OpenCL with C++ on Windows and Linux, with support for OpenGL interop (only X11 is supported for Linux).
+CLManager aims to be an easy to use, single* header wrapper for using OpenCL with C++ on Windows and Linux, with support for OpenGL interop (only X11 is supported for Linux).

 It manages a lot of the tedium of working with OpenCL (creating and managing objects for devices, command queue,